jayzes/wedding-website/_sections/schedule_logistics.md

 Please join us for a casual breakfast on Sunday Morning at the Beaver Creek Club Mountain Clubhouse (same place as the Friday Welcome Reception).
 Stop by anytime between 9:00am and 11:30am for coffee, food, and/or a little hair of the dog.
 Stay and chat or grab something to go.
+No RSVP necessary.

 ### Attire and Weather
 We kindly request cocktail attire for the ceremony and reception.
 For the ladies, we also encourage you to bring a sweater or jacket to have in reserve.